Share this article

 Omega-3 fatty acids

 Found in a variety of fish or as an oil form, Omega-3 fatty acids are a great way to keep your dog's fluff and skin healthy and happy.
 Fatty acids also act as an anti-inflammatory for the skin and joints.
-They’ve also been proven to cognitive function and increase mental stimulation in older dogs.
+They’ve also been proven to aid with cognitive function and increase mental stimulation in older dogs.

 Vitamin E (an antioxidant)